YaminiKandi/JavaScript/16 JS Functions .md

 ```

 ### Immediately Invoked Function Expressions (IIFE) :
 * We can invoke a function in the fly.
+* That means they are invoked immediately after creation.

 ```js
 // function statement
 function greet(name) {